Item - 2024.EX17.4

 Tracking Status

-• This item will be considered by Executive Committee on October 1, 2024.
-It will be considered by City Council on October 9, 2024, subject to the actions of the Executive Committee.
+- This item was considered by the Executive Committee on October 1, 2024 and adopted without amendment.
+It will be considered by City Council on October 9, 2024.

 EX17.4 - Redesigning the Vacant Home Tax Program and Supporting Housing Supply